itpp-labs/odoo-development/docs/git/init.rst

     * public email must be personal address …@it-projects.info
     * URL must be personal twitter account

+      * you can use your account to tweet about development, work, traveling, vacation, fun
+      * twitter profile's website URL has to be https://www.it-projects.info/
+      * no requirements for profile description, header photo
+      * profile photo should be a real face photo
+      * location has to be specifed ``YouCity, Country``

     * Company must be set to ``@it-projects-llc``
     * Location must be your ``YouCity, Country``
-    * Photo must be your real photo
+    * Photo must be your real face photo

   * https://github.com/settings/emails